Cheap Labor Day Getaways for Families in All 50 States

 In Georgia, visitors can take a tour of film locations including the home of President Swan from "The Hunger Games" and several locations from the show "Vampire Diaries."
 History buffs will enjoy a tour of historic towns and homes along the 100-mile Georgia Antebellum Trail, including the Old Governor's Mansion in Milledgeville ($10 for adults, $2 for students) and the State Botanical Garden of Georgia (free).

 Fitting a Hawaii trip into a three-day weekend can be a challenge for most mainland Americans, but state residents and those with a few extra vacation days (and room in their travel budget) may want to consider heading to Maui.
-Explore Haleakala National Park and its moonscape-like summit ($20 a vehicle for a three-day pass), go whale watching in Lahaina (boat tours from $35), or check out the third-annual Keokea Hoolaulea, a popular Labor Day weekend event that features crafts, food, and daylong entertainment ($1 admission, $5 maximum per family).
+Explore Haleakala National Park and its moonscape-like summit ($25 a vehicle for a three-day pass) or go whale watching in Lahaina (boat tours from $39).

 The Gem State offers a wealth of outdoor diversions, including hiking, climbing, river rafting, biking, and even golfing -- all worthwhile ways to wind down the summer.
-At the Heart of the West Art Show and Auction in Coeur d'Alene, attendees can mingle with artists while enjoying food, drinks, and demonstrations (free).
 The Eastern Idaho State Fair (Sept.
-3-10) in Blackfoot features a carnival, entertainment, exhibitions, and, of course, food.
-General admission starts at $2 for kids, $5.50 for adults.
-While in Blackfoot, check out the Idaho Potato Museum ($3).
+1-9) in Blackfoot features a carnival, entertainment, exhibitions, and, of course, food.
+General admission starts at $2 for kids and $5.50 for adults.
+While in Blackfoot, check out the Idaho Potato Museum ($4 for adults, $2 for kids).

-Few Labor Day weekend events are as iconic as the Chicago Jazz Festival at Millennium Park (Sept.
-1-4), and all performances are free.
-The Chicago History Museum is mounting an exhibition called "Lincoln's Undying Words" honoring his most important speeches ($16 for adults, $14 for students, free for kids 12 and under).
+Few Labor Day weekend events are as iconic as the Chicago Jazz Festival at Millennium Park (Aug.
+31-Sept.
+3), and all performances are free.
+The Chicago History Museum is a good way to understand what makes the city tick ($16 for adults, $14 for students, free for kids 12 and under).
 The final Navy Pier Summer Fireworks show (free) will light up the skyline on Sept.
-3. Head to the Taste of Polonia in Jefferson Park (Sept.
-2-5) for all things Polish, from pierogi to polka ($5 to $10, free for kids 12 and under).
+2. Head to the Taste of Polonia in Jefferson Park (Sept.
+1-4) for all things Polish, from pierogi to polka ($5 to $10, free for kids 12 and under).

-Visitors will find some of what Iowa has to offer for Labor Day at Travel Iowa, which lists off-the-beaten-path attractions as Albert the Bull of Audubon (who stands 30 feet tall and weighs 45 tons) and the Santa Fe Bridge (billed as the world's largest double-deck swing-span bridge).
-For music lovers, the annual National Old Time Music Festival & Pioneer Expo in Le Mars runs Aug.
-29 to Sept.
-4 ($20).
-Rodeo fans can head to Dayton for its 79th annual rodeo (Sept.
-2-5).
+Visitors will find some of what Iowa has to offer for Labor Day at Travel Iowa, which lists such off-the-beaten-path attractions as Albert the Bull of Audubon (who stands 30 feet tall and weighs 45 tons) and the Santa Fe Bridge (billed as the world's largest double-deck swing-span bridge).
+For music lovers, the annual National Old Time Music Festival in Le Mars runs Aug.
+28 to Sept.
+3. Rodeo fans can (with tickets traditionally $20) head to Dayton for its 80th annual rodeo (Sept.
+1-4).
 Tickets are $18 for adults, $10 for kids 6 to 11.

 Related: 13 Tips for a National Park Vacation on a Budget

 Weekend adventures in Kentucky include Dinosaur World in Cave City ($12.75 for adults), which features more than 150 full-size dinosaur statues, and Mammoth Cave National Park, where visitors can opt for a $5 self-guided tour.
-Automotive enthusiasts can check out the National Corvette Museum in Bowling Green ($10 for adults, $5 for kids 6 to 16), which marks its 22nd anniversary Labor Day weekend.
-The museum is across the street from the Corvette Assembly Plant, where tours cost $10 for adults and $5 for kids.
+Automotive enthusiasts can check out the National Corvette Museum in Bowling Green ($10 for adults, $5 for kids 6 to 16), which marks its 23nd anniversary Labor Day weekend.

 Louisiana's mix of French, Spanish, and English cultural influences is in evidence at attractions such as the Cabildo ($6), site of the signing of the Louisiana Purchase in New Orleans' French Quarter.
 Nearby, grab beignets and coffee at the famous Café du Monde and enjoy other historic sites in Jackson Square.
 Nature lovers can head to the Atchafalaya National Heritage Area for a swamp tour, offered by several companies.
 A two-hour tour through Cajun Country Swamp Tours in Breaux Bridge, for example, costs $20 for adults and $10 for kids 12 and younger.

 White sand beaches, sweeping vistas, and cool ocean breezes await visitors to Maine's coast.
-At the Ogunquit Museum of American Art, a $10 admission fee gives visitors a look at works by American artists such as Jamie Wyeth and pioneering art colonist Bernard Karfiol.
+At the Ogunquit Museum of American Art, a $10 admission fee gives visitors a look at works by American artists including Ernest Hemingway and Henry Strater in an “Americans in Paris” collaboration.
 Or visit the Allagash Wilderness Waterway, which winds through the forests of northern Maine, for a weekend of camping, canoeing, or fishing.
-At the "down to earth" Blue Hill Fair (Sept.
-1-6), admission varies by day and age, but no ticket is more than $10.
+At the "down to earth" Blue Hill Fair (Aug.
+31 to Sept.
+4), admission varies by day and age, but no ticket is more than $10.

-History comes alive at places such as the Antietam National Battlefield in Sharpsburg ($3) and the Banneker-Douglass Museum (free), which is dedicated to the state's African-American heritage.
+History comes alive at places such as the Antietam National Battlefield in Sharpsburg ($5) and the Banneker-Douglass Museum (free), which is dedicated to the state's African-American heritage.
 Traditional sailboats take center stage at the annual Labor Day Skipjack Race and Festival on Deal Island, where many events are free.
 For a literal taste of coastal life in Maryland, the National Hard Crab Derby in Crisfield includes crab picking and cooking, carnival rides, arts and crafts, crab races, a parade, and more.
-Admission is free Thursday, Friday, and Sunday; $3 on Saturday.
+Admission to almost all events is free Thursday, Friday, and Sunday; the carnival is $3 on Saturday.

 For many towns in the Bay State, Labor Day marks the end of the summer tourist season.
 Events and activities include the Gloucester Schooner Festival (Sept.
-2-4), a block party, maritime heritage celebration, boat parade, and fireworks.
-Family Fun Days at Old Sturbridge Village (Sept.
-3-5) features tug of war, a 19th-century magic show, crafts, and musical and dance performances ($28 for adults, $14 for kids 3 to 17).
-In Boston, join the free Beacon Hill Walking Tour (Sept.
-3) to learn about the historic neighborhood's development in the late 18th and early 19th centuries.
+1-3), a block party, maritime heritage celebration, boat parade, and fireworks.
+In Boston, join a free Boston Walking Tour to learn about historic neighborhoods' development over the centuries.

 The home of the Motor City has produced a cool driving guide featuring 20 scenic and historic routes.
-The Woodward Avenue tour, for example, stops at General Motors' Renaissance Center (free tours on weekdays); the Detroit Institute of Arts ($12.50 for adults); and the old Ford Highland Park Plant, set to become an automotive heritage welcome center.
-Labor Day events include the Michigan Peach Festival in Romeo ($3 donation); the 13th annual Blues Festival in Marquette (free on Friday, tickets required Saturday and Sunday); and the Saline Community Fair in Ann Arbor ($7 for adults).
+The Woodward Avenue tour, for example, stops at General Motors' Renaissance Center (free tours on weekdays) and the Detroit Institute of Arts ($14 for adults).
+Labor Day events include the 14th annual Blues Fest in Marquette (free on Friday, tickets required Saturday and Sunday); and the Saline Community Fair in Ann Arbor ($7).

 In Tupelo, outdoor enthusiasts can walk a portion of the 450-mile Natchez Trace National Scenic Trail, first trod by early settlers.
 Five sections totaling more than 60 miles are available to explore, and admission to the park is free.
 To explore the state's musical heritage, check out the Mississippi Blues Trail.
 The Mississippi Blues Commission website features a useful index of each stop in five parts of the state.